What is lead?

 Lead has not been found to damage the DNA in cells directly.
 (Substances that cause cancer often do so by causing DNA damage.)
 But lead might affect cells in other ways, such as by interfering with repair of DNA damage caused by other chemicals.

 Several studies in lab animals have found that exposure to lead compounds (by swallowing or other means) can cause cancer.
-Kidney tumors have been linked with lead most strongly, but tumors of the brain, lung, and some other organs have also been found in different studies.
+Kidney tumors have been linked with lead most strongly, but tumors of the brain, lung, and some other organs have also been linked to lead in different studies.

 What expert agencies say

 Several agencies (national and international) study different substances in the environment to determine if they can cause cancer.
 The American Cancer Society looks to these organizations to evaluate the risks based on evidence from laboratory, animal, and human research studies.

 Based on the available evidence, some of these expert agencies have evaluated the cancer-causing potential of lead and lead compounds.